 We have achieved rapid growth in the past few years.
 If we are not successful in managing our growth or executing our strategies effectively, our business, results of operations, financial condition and future growth may be adversely affected.
 For example, as part of our growth strategies, we plan to continue our research and development in early cancer detection, which is technically challenging.
 In addition, we will continue to implement the strategy to expand our collaboration with hospitals under the in-hospital model.
 As China is a large and diverse market, industry trends and clinical demands may vary significantly by regions.
-Our experience in collaborations with hospital partners in major cities under the in-hospital model may not be able to leverage our experience to expand into local or regional hospitals in other parts of China.
+Our experience in collaborations with hospital partners in major cities under the in-hospital model may not be applicable in hospitals located in other cities.
+As a result, we may not be able to leverage our experience to expand into local or regional hospitals in other parts of China.
 Any failure to effectively manage our growth or execute our strategies, including our early cancer detection research and development and our collaboration with hospitals under the in-hospital model, could have an adverse impact on our business and prospects.